 All students are eligible for some type of student loan, provided they are not in default of any outstanding student loans.
 There are several types of loans available to TTU students.
 They include the subsidized and unsubsidized Stafford loan, the Perkins loan, and Parent Plus loan.
-Current interest rate information, loan calculators and repayment options are available on Direct Lending's Website.
+Current interest rate information, loan calculators and repayment options are available on the Direct Loan Website.

 Types of Loans